 Exploratory data analysis was conducted prior to any model fitting to determine if the data met test assumptions (Zuur et al. 2010).
 For the full sites analyses, numerical summaries demonstrated an unbalanced design, with equal representation of restored and unrestored reaches but a large disparity in the number of samples between headwaters and mainstems for each of the taxonomic richness and diversity (headwater n = 38, mainstem n = 62), spatial dissimilarity (headwater n = 19, mainstem = 31), and temporal variation (headwater n = 10, mainstem n = 16) analyses.
 Additionally, the assumption of homogeneity of variance was violated for the taxonomic richness and diversity and the spatial dissimilarity analyses.
 The unbalanced design was greatly reduced for the revised sites analyses: taxonomic richness and diversity (headwater n = 30, mainstem n = 40), spatial dissimilarity (headwater n = 15, mainstem = 20), and temporal variation (headwater n = 8, mainstem n = 10); however, the assumption of homogeneity of variance was still violated.
 To better meet the assumption of equal variance, taxonomic richness was ln-transformed, taxonomic diversity was square root-transformed, and spatial dissimilarity was ln-transformed for all analyses.
 Along with using transformations to response variables to better meet model assumptions, I used Type III sums of squares for evaluating main and interactive effects of factors included in the ANOVA.
 Swan and Brown (2017, 2018) used Type I sums of squares, which are inadequate for unbalanced and multi-factor designs with interactions between or among factors (Shaw and Mitchell-Olds 1993, Quinn and Keough 2002).
 Type III sums of squares are more appropriate than Type I sums of squares because: (1) tests of main effects are unweighted and unaffected by sample size; and (2) main effects are calculated after accounting for other main effects and interactions in the model, particularly when interactions are presented or hypothesized (Quinn and Keough 2002).

 Model assumptions were inspected graphically, and significance was considered at p < 0.050.
 I removed the spring sample from the restored reach of site 227 from analyses because there was no corresponding sample from the adjacent reach, which would have precluded paired comparisons of restored-adjacent sites; however, I did not remove any sites prior to fitting the full and reduced model ANOVAs set by Swan and Brown (2018).
 Additionally, the only difference between re-analysis of the full and reduced ANOVAs set by Swan and Brown (2018) was the use of Type III sums of squares instead of Type I sums of squares.
 Untransformed values of variables are presented in the results and figures.
 All analyses were conducted using R version 3.5.3 (R Core Team 2019) with the nlme (version 3.1-139, Pinheiro et al. 2019) and vegan (version 2.5-4, Oksanen et al. 2019) packages; data and R code are deposited in the figshare repository (10.6084/m9.figshare.6448010).
 Given I made necessary modifications to the analyses written by Swan and Brown (2017, 2018), later comparisons between the re-analysis presented here and the results presented by Swan and Brown (2017, 2018) will only be in terms of statistical and ecological interpretation and not exact values of test statistics.
+Additionally, as the bank stabilization and in-channel manipulations were the treatments of interest for the re-analysis, later discussion of restoration will be restricted to these treatments (hereafter “channel manipulations”) unless riparian reforestation is explicitly stated.
+Due to the restrictions of the study design and re-analysis, riparian reforestation was a confounding treatment as bank stabilization and in-channel manipulations were the focal treatments.